 That is why so many beauty experts do recommend collagen supplements as we age, in order to compensate this loss and get firmer skin.

 I usually take collagen in the powder form.
 I add it in my daily smoothie at least 3 times a week.
 Some of my friends take it everyday (mind you, they are a bit older than me haha).
 The good thing is collagen is not only good for wrinkles; it is also very effective to keep your joints healthy.

 The product I use also has vitamin C included, so it is pretty convenient.
 So when I take my collagen dose, I don’t need to add my vitamin C powder.
 It is also absolutely filler free.
 Just pure product.
-Check it here.
+Check it here on Amazon.

 There is also a supplement we came across that looks promising.
-It is here.
+It is here on Amazon.
 We heard a lot of good reviews about it but did not have time to test it yet.
 It is on our to do list.
 If any of you try it, feel free to let us know if it is worth it or a total waste of money.

 In the meantime, be beautiful and be awesome 🙂